 Summer camp organizers need to be highly motivated and enjoy working with children.
 They must also be comfortable being outdoors and have a working knowledge of business management and marketing.

-This is a good option for extrovert people who enjoy working with children and are comfortable being outdoors.
+This is a good option for extrovert people who enjoy working with children and are comfortable being outdoors or managing large events.

 12. Bar Owner